The Fed Declared Victory Over Inflation Too Soon

 (Data: Federal Reserve Economic Data (FRED), St. Louis Fed; Chart: Jeffrey A. Tucker)

 The great danger that presents itself is a repeat of the 1970s.
-The inflation of that decade came in three waves: 1971–1974, 1975–1977, 1978–1981.
+The inflation of that decade came in three waves: 1971–1974, 1975–1977, and 1978–1981.
 The first wave came with the end of the gold standard and the creation of the fiat dollar both domestically and internationally.
 The second wave came as a result of the suppression of price increases in the first wave.
 The third wave came once the Fed lowered rates on the belief it had conquered inflation already and would feed the economy to prevent recession.

-One might assume that money managers would learn but it is a curse of the human project that one generation’s tragedies do not fully port over to the thinking and actions of the next generation.
+One might assume that money managers would learn, but it is a curse of the human project that one generation’s tragedies do not fully port over to the thinking and actions of the next generation.
 Half a century is apparently too long ago to offer a new generation any serious lessons.

-Other factors are the profligacy of a Congress that cannot stop spending, an administration that demands an infinite supply of funds to sustain its military commitments, a public suffering and dependent on handouts, and a Fed which accommodates all of this through new money creation.
-What is also lacking are leaders who are willing to stand up and tell the truth: The United States must balance its budgets and the economy desperately needs a period of austerity to prepare for a new prosperity.
+Other factors are the profligacy of a Congress that cannot stop spending, an administration that demands an infinite supply of funds to sustain its military commitments, a public suffering and dependent on handouts, and a Fed that accommodates all of this through new money creation.
+What is also lacking are leaders who are willing to stand up and tell the truth: The United States must balance its budgets, and the economy desperately needs a period of austerity to prepare for a new prosperity.

 The real world impact is on the value of wages and salaries for American workers.
 The good life as we once knew it is no longer available for the majority of Americans.
 Home ownership is out of the question for anyone not among the top earners, while the debt load of the household keeps rising.